Electronic-Mango/rss-reader-telegram-bot/README.md

   sender_text_format: Posted by <b>{name}</b> in <i>{type}</i>!

   # Parameter allowing for overriding media links with custom pattern.
-  # Currently it always result in a single media sent as update.
+  # Currently, it always results in a single media sent per update.
   media_override:
     # Python string pattern which will be used for creating media URL for download.
     # Available placeholders are: